mysociety/alaveteli/doc/INSTALL.md

 mySociety Debian source (e.g. if you're running Ubuntu), you should comment out `wkhtmltopdf-static` from `config/packages`, as it won't install.

+If you are using RVM:

+You still need to install some packages but not ruby, ruby1.8, libopenssl-ruby1.8 or irb from config/packages.
+I recommend installing one by one to check if everything is fine.

+DUDAS: gs-gpl es un dummy package, porque instalarlo?
+       links, elinks ?
+       php5-cli ??!
+       mutt?

 # Install Ruby dependencies